Costa Brava, Lebanon

-Costa Brava, Lebanon (كوستا برافا، لبنان) is a 2021 internationally co-produced drama film directed by Mounia Akl from a screenplay by Akl and Clara Roquet.
+Costa Brava, Lebanon (كوستا برافا، لبنان) is a 2021 drama film directed by Mounia Akl from a screenplay by Akl and Clara Roquet.
 It stars Nadine Labaki, Saleh Bakri, Nadia Charbel, Ceana Restom, Geana Restom, Liliane Chacar Khoury, Yumna Marwan and Francois Nour.

-It had its world premiere at the 2021 Venice International Film Festival on September 5, 2021.
+The film had its world premiere at the 2021 Venice International Film Festival on September 5, 2021.
 It was selected as the Lebanese entry for the Best International Feature Film at the 94th Academy Awards.
-This film also nominated for New Talent Award at the Hong Kong Asian Film Festival 2021.
+This film was also nominated for the New Talent Award at the Hong Kong Asian Film Festival 2021.

 Plot

-In a near future, Soraya and Walid build an idyllic life in the mountains, far from the disorder and pollution of Beirut, capital of Lebanon.
-There, they live with one of their parents and their two children — until installation of a supposedly ecological landfill disrupts their harmony.
+In the near future, Soraya and Walid have built an idyllic life in the mountains, far from the disorder and pollution of Beirut, the capital of Lebanon.
+There, they live with one of their parents and their two children — until the installation of a supposedly ecological landfill disrupts their harmony.